shaned24/easy-openvpn-pkg/docs/reference/commands.md

 # Available Commands

-The easy-openvpn snap is developed based on OpenVPN solution.
-The OpenVPN itself provides lots of options to configure servers and clients.
-In order to make life easier for end users to deploy an OpenVPN server, we offer a few command line tools which cover most commonly used scenario to manage to OpenVPN service, such as setup server, create/revoke client ovpns and so on.
+The easy-openvpn snap is developed based on OpenVPN.
+OpenVPN itself provides a lot of options to configure servers and clients.
+In order to make life easier for end users to deploy an OpenVPN server, the easy-openvpn snap offers a few command line tools which cover most commonly used scenarios to manage to the OpenVPN service, such as the setup server, create/revoke client ovpns and so on.
 This section walks you through a brief introduction to each command.

 ## easy-openvpn.setup

-The *easy-openvpn.setup* command helps to setup an OpenVPN server quickly.
+The *easy-openvpn.setup* command helps to quickly set up an OpenVPN server.
-It offers a bunch of arguments to setup an OpenVPN server.
+It offers a bunch of arguments to set up an OpenVPN server.

 ``` bash
 Usage: easy-openvpn.setup [-d]